-RELIGIOUS DISCRIMINATION LAWYERS
+RELIGIOUS DISCRIMINATION in Fort Lauderdale

 Religious faith is often considered a “taboo subject” in the workplace.
 Many find it a deeply personal and emotionally charged topic that makes for a delicate discussion, which is often seen as unproductive and inappropriate for the workplace.
 Often, though, you do not shed your faith completely, even at work, which can sometimes lead to discrimination by those who do not approve of your views.
 Protect your rights with the experience discrimination lawyers at Mark J. Berkowitz P.A. in Fort Lauderdale— schedule a consultation with us today!